lrazovic/lrazovic_pallet/README.md

 1. Clone [this modified](https://github.com/lrazovic/substrate-node) version of `substrate-node-template`.
 2. Build with `cargo build --release`
 3. Run the binary with `./target/release/node-template --dev`
-4. Interact with the node using [polkadot.js](https://polkadot.js.org/apps/) and/or with [this modified](https://github.com/lrazovic/substrate-node) version of `substrate-front-end-template` (Useful to see the balance in LDOT).
+4. Interact with the node using [polkadot.js](https://polkadot.js.org/apps/) and/or with [this modified](https://github.com/lrazovic/substrate-front-end) version of `substrate-front-end-template` (Useful to see the balance in LDOT).

-## Anatomy
+## Anatomy of the pallet

 The following is a summary of `src/lib.rs`